Learn even more about dairy cows

 They will instruct you on how to complete an Application for Apprenticeship Training.

 The Apprenticeship Training Consultant from the Employment Ontario Apprenticeship Office will contact you and your employer about signing and registering a Training Agreement.

 After you are a registered apprentice, the Ministry of Labour, Immigration, Training and Skills Development will send you an Offer of Classroom Training letter.

 Once you have received an offer for in class training from the Ministry, reach out to firstname.lastname@example.org to confirm registration at Ridgetown Campus.

 Connect with us

-If you have question about this program or would like to schedule a virtual meeting with us, please contact:
+If you have questions about this program or want to know more, please contact: